SineVFX/LightningSystemsDoc/MeshRaycast.md

 ### Common Adjustments

-* **(Scale)** To scale the effect after dropping it into your scene you can adjust the "Max Distance" parameters.
-The effect elements will be scaled too, because by default "Max Distance Auto Scale" is enabled.
+* **(Scale)** If AutoScale is enabled, the effect will be scaled along with the Mesh it is attached to.
+But you still can manually scale the distance by adjusting the "Max Distance" parameter.
+Effect elements can be scaled with "Mesh Auto Scale Multiply" or "Auto Scale Multiply".
+There are also four MASTER Scale parameters at the top of the VFX Graph settings.
 * **(Color)** Color can be changed in the Visual Effects Graph parameters.
 It is separated between each effect element.
 There is also a master color, so you can set all the element color parameters to white and change the master color to find the right hue.
 * **(Speed)** The Speed at which the effect is triggered can be controlled in the C# script, check the "Speed" parameter.